snhu-coders/noob_snhubot_docker/README.md

 can be built with the following command:

 ```
-docker build --build-arg GIT_FORK=https://your.fork.url.git -t snhubot_image .
+docker build -t snhubot_image .
 ```

-Please be sure to populate the `GIT_FORK` argument with **your own fork's clone URL**.
-This argument is used to clone the repository into the image.
-As such, do not clone the primary repository from the SNHU Coders group.
-You will not be allowed to publish changes directly to that repository.

-The building process will take quite a while because there is a lot going on.
-When that is finished, the container can be built with the following command:
+Once the image is built, we need to run the container.
+This is done with the following command:

 ```
-docker run --privileged -d -p 27017:27017 --name noob_snhubot snhubot_image
+docker run --privileged -d -p 27017:27017 -v /path/to/repo:/home/ubuntu/noob_snhubot --name noob_snhubot snhubot_image
 ```

+The `/path/to/repo` portion of that command is something you will need to change.
+It should be the path to a forked repository you have on your own machine.
+In other words, your local copy of the Noob_SNHUbot repository will get mounted as a volume in the container.
+This is done so you can still edit the code on your own machine and run it through the Docker container.
+Otherwise, you would be stuck editing the code with one of the editors included in the image.

 ### Running